Appetite (art gallery): Beijing

-In March 2011 Daniela Luna opened an Appetite space in Beijing, China, at 798 Art Zone, and later in November moved to Caochangdi, the two main art zones of that city, where she organized and curated exhibitions and performance projects by artists from different nationalities.
-She also worked between Beijing and Hong Kong on research and writing about Chinese art.
+In March 2011, Daniela Luna opened an Appetite space in Beijing, China at 798 Art Zone.
+The space moved to Caochangdi in November 2011.
+Luna also worked between Beijing and Hong Kong on research and writing about Chinese art.
 Part of this research can be seen as a four pages spread published by Argentinian magazine DMag.

 Side projects

 War Club

-War Club is an underground party that started in 2008, in a secret warehouse that guests could access with a password, and it mixed underground DJs and bands, with site specific art interventions and performance.
+War Club was an underground party that started in 2008 in a secret warehouse that guests could access with a password.
+The club mixed underground DJs and bands, with site specific art interventions and performance.

-As described at Time Out, "Arty meets party at Daniela Luna's WarClub.
+As described in Time Out, "Arty meets party at Daniela Luna's WarClub.
 Surrounded by cutting edge wall art, intellectuals and club kids, artists and collectors, the young and the old make up an eclectic smiling crowd.
 WarClub is the brainchild of enfant terrible art gallerist Daniela Luna.
 It has taken place, up until now, in this raw, industrial, multi-room space whose only modifications, in the punk spirit Luna most prizes, are an accumulation of graffiti, murals and installations."

 Tanto Deseo

 Tanto Deseo is a concept store and exhibition space for erotic art and objects that has functioned in the area of San Telmo since 2006.

-Many media celebrated this initiative, Les Inrockuptibles published an issue completely about sex, of which Tanto Deseo was the cover story and spread throughout the magazine.
-(From Spanish) "Without any doubt, one of the present oasis is Tanto Deseo, an erotic-artistic branch from APPETITE gallery, mothership of young art commanded by Daniela Luna.
+Tanto Deseo was featured as cover story and spread throughout an issue of Les Inrockuptibles: (From Spanish) "Without any doubt, one of the present oasis is Tanto Deseo, an erotic-artistic branch from APPETITE gallery, mothership of young art commanded by Daniela Luna.
 Tanto Deseo is an experimental essay, where pulsions are expressed under different topics."

 It won the "Revelation Award" at the Puro Diseño fair in 2008.
-A cultural site, Leedor, talks about it: "Appetite and Tanto Deseo, two galleries with young spirit, that intent to give a space of creation without the market's demands interfering, born from a personal necessity mixed with the feeling that things like these were missing in this city.
+A cultural site, Leedor, writes of it: "Appetite and Tanto Deseo, two galleries with young spirit, that intent to give a space of creation without the market's demands interfering, born from a personal necessity mixed with the feeling that things like these were missing in this city.
 Participants and winners of the Revelation Award at the fair 'Puro Diseño' some days ago."